 «Property» denotes attributes and association roles.
 This stereotype does not add further semantics to the conceptual model but is required to be able to add tagged values to the attributes and association roles that are relevant for the encoding.

-«Type» denotes classes that are not directly instantiable, but are used as an abstract collection of operation, attribute and relation signatures.
+«Type» denotes classes that are not directly instantiable, but are used as an abstract collection of operation, attribute, and relation signatures.
 The stereotype is used in the POI Conceptual Model only for classes that are imported from the ISO standards 19103, 19107, 19109, and 19115.

 To enhance the readability of the POI UML diagrams, classes are depicted in different colors.
 The following coloring scheme is applied: